sentenzo/bzip2/README.md

 - it's a pet project — it was **never meant to be used in production**
 - the file binary structure is incompatible with the original bzip2 format (= can't be opened with an archive manager app)
+- no consistency check (conversely to bzip canonical implementation)
 - optimization leaves much to be desired due to a variety of factors:
   - it's written on pure Python
   - algorithm parameters are not fine-tuned enough
+- only works with single files (so to compress a folder you have to tar it first)

 ## Project overview